Metaphor-based Jailbreak Attacks on Text-to-Image Models: Method

 where $\mu({x}_{adv})$ represents the predicted attack result~(Eq.\ref{eq:objective}) and $\sigma({x}_{adv})$ quantifies the uncertainty of the predicted output.
 To select the most effective adversarial prompt from the candidate set, we introduce an Expected Improvement~(EI)\cite{zhan2020expected} strategy to balance attack effectiveness and uncertainty:

 In Eq.\ref{eq:EI}, ${O}_{\text{best}}$ is the current best ground truth from the observation set, $\Phi(Z)$ denotes the cumulative distribution function~(CDF) and $\phi(Z)$ refers to the probability density function~(PDF).
-This indicates that a candidate with higher attack effectiveness and lower uncertainty is more likely to be selected as the next query sample during the optimization.
+This indicates that the acquisition strategy balances high predicted attack effectiveness with predictive uncertainty when selecting the next query.

 We also use an early stopping strategy to prevent overfitting during the optimization process.
 Specifically, if no improvement is observed in the current best state after $R$ consecutive queries, the process is terminated, and the current best adversarial prompt is returned as the final output.
 This strategy ensures computational efficiency while avoiding unnecessary queries that do not contribute to further optimization.